Georg, King of Saxony

 Infanta Maria Ana. source: Wikipedia

-As his elder brother Albert had no children, Georg was heir-presumptive to the Saxon throne from the time of Albert’s accession in 1873.
+As his elder brother Albert had no children, Georg was heir-presumptive to the Saxony throne from the time of Albert’s accession in 1873.
 Albert died in 1902, and Georg became King of Saxony at nearly 70 years old.
-Because of his age, many people felt that he should step down and let the throne pass to his son, Friedrich August.
+Because of his age, many people felt he should step down and let the throne pass to his son, Friedrich August.
 His unpopularity increased during the textile workers’ strike in Crimmitschau in 1903-1904.
-Refusing to give in to the demands for higher wages and better working conditions, the King instead sent military forces into the city to force the end of the strike.
+Refusing to give in to the demands for higher wages and better working conditions, the King sent military forces into the city to force the end of the strike.

-His reign lasted only two years.
+Georg’s reign lasted only two years.
 After falling ill with influenza earlier in the year, King Georg died in Pillnitz on October 15, 1904.
 He is buried in the Wettin Crypt at the Dresden Cathedral, formerly known as the Katholische Hofkirche (Catholic Church of the Royal Court of Saxony) in Dresden, Kingdom, now in the German state of Saxony.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.